luispaulo/Upload-TXT-Eureciclo-DOCKER/README.md

 </p>

-## Luis Paulo Santos - Development
+## Development - Luis Paulo Santos

+Api developed to return a list of products from the OLX site, it returns all products by list, through a crawler, used unit test, PhpUnit to validate the expected result of the crawler.

 ## How to start the project
 - Clone the project on github